GiuMangiaracina/Thesis/README.md

 The initial informations about the quality of the actions (internal impacts) are learned through an Offline Learning, executed through an automated program (training.py).

-The proposed distributed networks of nodes is composed by three nodes, each of it hosting an application which has its own QoS requirements.
+The provided distributed networks of nodes is composed by three nodes, each of it hosting an application which has its own QoS requirements.
+The selected QoS requirements of each applications are the following:

+- Spark 1: Response time ≤ 35 s AND Availability ≥ 95%;
+- Spark 2: Throughput ≥ 30000 n/s AND Availability ≥ 80%;
+- Spark 3: Data Consistency ≥ 0.7 OR Network Latency ≤ 1300 ms

+However, it is possible to modify the threesholds associated to these metrics, by changing the values of min/max associated to the metrics in the 'metrics.py' file, located inside each of the spark folders.

 In the following are illustrated the steps to start the three applications, according to the proposed initial configuration.

 ### Table of contents
 - [Prerequisites:](#prerequisites-)
 - [Installation :](#installation--)